 Once we’re through this introduction, we’re going to cover each cranial nerve nuclei cluster in detail following an orderly fashion from cranial nerve two to cranial nerve twelve.
+And I know you're wondering why I said cranial nerve two to cranial nerve 12 and not cranial nerves 1-12, so I'll just say briefly that it's because cranial nerve one, or the olfactory nerve, originates from the olfactory bulb, which is located in the forebrain, therefore we won't be talking about that today.
 Then, we’ll generally present each nuclei cluster starting with the nerve first and then delving deeper to discuss its nuclei.
 We’ll then present the nuclei of each nerve grouped as sensory or motor when that grouping is applicable.

 Once we’re done presenting each cranial nerve nuclear cluster, we’ll also talk about some important nuclei of the extrapyramidal system present in the brainstem.
 And finally we’ll try to make a clinical correlation to what we’re going to be learning, and we’re going to be doing that by discussing the pupillary reflex and a hypothetical clinical case where that reflex is absent.